Governance Documents

 Section 5.
 Quorum.
 Ten members of the Board in good standing shall constitute a quorum for the transaction of business at any meeting of the Board.
 In the absence of a quorum, the board may discuss but not decide business matters.

 Section 7.
 Nominating Committee.
 The Nominating Committee shall consist of at least three and not more than five members selected by the Board.
 At least one of the members shall be a chapter chairperson.
 The Nominating Committee will nominate directors and officers for consideration by the Board.
+The Nominating Committee reserves the right not to invite Board members to continue serving if members have not fulfilled their duties, which include but are not limited to meeting attendance and active engagement with the AFLSE community, online and/or in person.

 Article II